CannedOrgi/Arduino-Pong-Game/README.md

  complex tasks.

  ## Files
  UNO_Pong: Code for Arduino UNO.
-The UNO receives the button inputs and controls the buzzer.
+The UNO receives the button inputs and controls the buzzer.\n

  MegaCodePong: Code for the Arduino Mega 2560.
 Controls the main game logic and TFT display commands.